CollectionBuilder/collectionbuilder.github.io/_docs/09_advanced/timelinejs.md

 [TimelineJS](http://timeline.knightlab.com/) is an open source timeline builder that creates an interactive timeline based on underlying data.
 We've incorporated the TimelineJS code into CollectionBuilder in order to offer this feature.

 {:.alert .alert-warning}
-Currently, the timelinejs feature will create a timeline based on your entire collection metadata file by default. **This will likely be too large for it to work well.** Below we detail ways to further customize and curate your timeline
+Currently, the timelinejs feature will create a timeline based on your entire collection metadata file by default. **This will likely be too large for it to work well.** Below we detail ways to further customize and curate your timeline.

 #### Step 1: Including TimelineJS on a page

-There are three basic options for including a TimelineJ feature.
+There are three basic options for including a TimelineJS feature.
 The instructions below detail those options.

 <div id="accordion" class="mb-4">